CARES Act funding

 Funds can be used for COVID-19-related expenses including technology, food, housing, health care, or child care.

-Students may apply for a maximum of $2,100, but may not receive the full amount.
+Maximum amounts vary, generally students may apply for a maximum of $2,100, but may not receive the full amount.
 If you do not need the full $2,100, please consider applying for only the amount that you need.

 No, this fund will not impact or replace financial aid.